iluwatar/java-design-patterns/binding-properties/README.md

   public abstract T getValue();
 }
 ```
 In real-world examples, binding properties pattern is used along with event handlers.
-Here we use an implementation of functional interface for calculating the new value to substitute the event handler.
-Whenever the set method is invoked, it should notify all the binded properties to change according to a giving function.
+Here we use an implementation of a functional interface for calculating the new value to substitute the event handler.
+Whenever the set method is invoked, it should notify all the bound properties to change according to a given function.
 We then add unidirectional and bidirectional bind methods for it.
-The default changing behaviour is to let a pair of binded properties to keep mutually equal.</br>
+The default changing behavior is to let a pair of bound properties keep mutually equal.</br>

 What if we want to define some behaviors other than keeping the properties same?
 We can add the following code into the abstract class:</br>
 ```java